Entanglement and thermalization in open fermion systems: Models

-\textbf{Occupation Numbers:} Next we are interested in computing the occupation numbers of the energy eigenstates of the bulk in NESS and comparing them to the thermal equilibrium distribution.
-Write the bulk Hamiltonian $H_{W}$ as a $N_W\times N_W$ matrix in $\{c_j\}$ basis.
+Next we are interested in computing the occupation numbers of the energy eigenstates of the bulk in NESS and comparing them to the thermal equilibrium distribution.
+We begin by writing the bulk Hamiltonian $H_{W}$ as a $N_W\times N_W$ matrix in the $\{c_j\}$ basis.
 Let $\epsilon_k$ and $\psi_k$ be the eigenvalues (single-particle energies) and eigenvectors of $H_W$.
 Then, for each energy mode $k$, we can define an annihilation operator

-where the sum is over all the fermion modes in the bulk wire.
+where the sum is over all the fermion modes in the bulk.
 The number operator for energy mode $k$ is given by

-We will compare these expectation values in two different states, one is the exact thermal state and the other one is the steady state of the open system dynamics.
+We will compare these expectation values in the exact thermal state with those in the steady state of the open system.